Note: This post was originally published on April 15, 2015 and has been updated.

 What is penetration testing?To beat a hacker, you have to think like a hacker.
-Penetration testers analyze network environments, identify potential vulnerabilities, and try to exploit those vulnerabilities (or coding errors) just like a hacker would.
-In simpler terms, they try to break into your company’s network to find security holes.
+Penetration test analysts analyze network environments, identify potential vulnerabilities, and try to exploit those vulnerabilities (or coding errors) just like a hacker would.
+Basically, they try to break into your company’s network to find security holes.

-The Payment Card Industry Data Security Standard (PCI DSS) Requirement 11.3 requires both an internal and external penetration test (What is PCI?), so most companies regularly receive penetration tests to comply with that requirement.
+The Payment Card Industry Data Security Standard (PCI DSS) Requirement 11.3 requires both an internal and external penetration test, so most companies regularly receive penetration tests to comply with that requirement.
 But penetration testing isn’t limited to the PCI DSS.
 Any company can request a penetration test whenever they wish to measure their business security.

-Vulnerability scanning and penetration testing are differentSome people mistakenly believe vulnerability scanning or antivirus scans are the same as a professional penetration test.
+Vulnerability scanning and penetration testing are different.Some people mistakenly believe vulnerability scanning or antivirus scans are the same as a professional penetration test.
 Even some companies tout ‘penetration testing services’ when in fact, they only offer vulnerability scanning services.
-As a general rule, any ‘pen test’ that is listed for less than $3,000 is probably not a real penetration test.
+As a general rule, any ‘pen test’ that is listed for less than $4,000 is probably not a real penetration test.

-So what’s the actual cost of a penetration test?With any business service, cost varies quite a bit based on a set of variables.
-The following are the most common variables with regard to penetration testing services:
+What’s the cost of a pen test?With any business service, cost varies quite a bit based on a set of variables.
+The following are the most common variables to affect the cost of penetration testing services:

 - Methodology: each pen tester has a different way they conduct their penetration test.
-Some use more expensive tools than others, which could jack up the price.
-That’s not necessarily a bad thing.
-More expensive tools could reduce the time of your test, and produce higher quality results.
+Some use more expensive tools than others, which could increase the price.
+But more expensive tools could reduce the time of your test, and produce higher quality results.

 - Experience: pen testers with more experience will be more expensive.
 Just remember, you get what you pay for.
 Beware of pen testers that offer prices that are too good to be true.
 They probably aren’t doing a thorough job.
 I suggest looking for penetration testers with credentials behind their name like CISSP, GIAC, CEH, or OSCP.